jdcr1425/ansible-to-migrate/README.md

 These playbooks require Ansible 1.2.

 These playbooks are meant to be a reference and starter's guide to building Ansible Playbooks.
-These playbooks were tested on CentOS 6.x so we recommend that you use CentOS or RHEL to test these modules.
+These playbooks were tested on CentOS 6.x but for this work we modified and tested in Ubuntu 16:04 ,so we recommend that you use Ubuntu  to test these modules.

 This LAMP stack can be on a single node or multiple nodes.
 The inventory file 'hosts' defines the nodes in which the stacks should be configured.